Housing in the United Kingdom: Inter-war years of 1919—1939

-Renting during 1900–1939
+Renting

-The private rent market provided 90% of the housing before the war.
-Now it came under heavy pressure, regarding rent controls, and the inability of owners to evict tenants, except for non-payment of rent.
-The tenants had a friend in Liberal Prime Minister, David Lloyd George, and especially in the increasingly powerful Labour Party.
+The private rent market provided 90% of the housing before the First World War.
+Now it came under heavy pressure regarding rent controls, and the inability of owners to evict tenants, except for non-payment of rent.
+The tenants had a friend in David Lloyd George of the Liberal Party, prime minister from 1916 to 1922, and especially in the increasingly powerful Labour Party.
 The private rent sector went into a prolonged decline and never recovered; by 1938, it covered only 58% of the housing stock.

 A decisive change in policy was marked by the Tudor Walters Report of 1918; it set the standards for council house design and location for the next ninety years.
 It recommended housing in short terraces, spaced at 70 ft at a density of twelve to the acre.
 With the Housing, Town Planning, &c.
-Act 1919 David Lloyd George set up a system of government housing that followed his 1918 election campaign promises of "homes fit for heroes."
+Act 1919 Lloyd George set up a system of government housing that followed his 1918 general election campaign promise of "homes fit for heroes."

 It required local authorities to survey their housing needs, and start building houses to replace slums.
 The treasury subsidised the low rents.
-The immediate impact was the prevalence of the three-bedroom house, with kitchen, bathroom, parlour, electric lighting, and gas cooking, often built as subsidised council housing.
-Major cities such as London and Birmingham built large-scale housing estates – one in Birmingham had a population of 30,000 residents.
-The houses were built in blocks of two or four using brick or stucco, with two storeys.
+The immediate impact was the prevalence of the three-bedroom house, with kitchen, bathroom, parlour, electric lighting and gas cooking, often built as subsidised council housing.
+Major cities such as London and Birmingham built large-scale housing estates; one in Birmingham had a population of 30,000.
+They were built in blocks of two or four using brick or stucco, with two storeys.

 They were set back from curving streets; each had a long garden.
 Shopping centres, churches and pubs sprang up nearby.
-Eventually, the city would provide a community hall, schools, and a public library.
-The residents typically were the upper fifth stratum of the working-class.
+Eventually the city would provide community centres, schools and public libraries.
+The residents typically were the upper fifth stratum of the working class.
 The largest of these two communities was Becontree in the outer suburbs of London, where construction began in 1921, and by 1932 there were 22,000 houses holding 103,000 residents.
-Slum clearance now moved from being a public health issue, to a matter of town planning.
+Slum clearance now moved from being a public health matter to one of town planning.